newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-admin/new-home-warranty-plan.md

 sectorIds: []
 icon: file-purple.svg
 urlSlug: new-home-warranty-plan
 summaryDescriptionMd: "  "
 callToActionText: Enroll in the State Warranty Plan
 callToActionLink: https://www.nj.gov/dca/divisions/codes/forms/pdf_nhw/COP_App.pdf
 ---
-If you are building new houses in New Jersey, you must enroll each house you build in a warranty plan.
+If you are building new houses in New Jersey, you must enroll each house you build in a `warranty plan|new-home-warranty-plan`.
 The warranty plan can be a State warranty plan or an [approved private warranty plan](https://www.nj.gov/dca/divisions/codes/offices/nhw_war_plans.html).

-To enroll in a State warranty plan, apply for a Certificate of Participation with the Department of Community Affairs (DCA).
+To enroll in a State warranty plan, apply for a `Certificate of Participation|certificate-participation` with the Department of Community Affairs (DCA).

 To enroll in an approved private warranty plan, contact the plan representative.